iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

 ### Transforming the Design

+#### Dealing with Carousel
+- Adding carousels was an example of the changes I would make to really set the UI/UX apart from the boilerplate.
+Users would be able to sift through them, seeing information on my skills and experiences.
+While implementing them, I ran into some subtle transition issues, specifically when switching between desktop and mobile views.
+The issue came from how the scrolling was calculated for a given slide.
+Since the slide's width changed on resize, the browser occasionally lost track of which slide it should display.

+- To solve this, I wrapped the scrolling logic inside a requestAnimationFrame() call, allowing the DOM to finish resizing before recalculating widths and scroll positions.
+For the most part this solved the problem.
+However, I noticed a small desynchronization between my custom sliding logic and mobile’s built-in swipe handling.
+To fully align them, I added a function that determines the current index based on the final position of a user’s swipe and updates the carousel state accordingly.
+While it’s a subtle fix, it ensures smoother behavior across devices and keeps the experience feeling cohesive.

 ## Deploying the Site
 ### Deploying before Completion
 - When I was planning development, I wanted to start by completing the core aspects of the site first.
 Afterwards, I would deploy the site, adding more later on.
 However, as I actually started developing, I realized that I had already made great strides on the project.
 So it was better to showcase what I had done, gradually adding changes over time.
 Not only does this allow me to quickly present my work and thought process, it lets my workflow mimic actual development.